 Quite understandably, this is one of the most commonly asked questions.
-Unfortunately, it can also be the most difficult to answer.
+The most accurate answer is"It depends".
+So what does it depend on?

 A structured programme is offered for some issues, such as quitting smoking or working with IBS or high blood pressure, so slightly different arrangements apply, please see the relevant pages on this website.

 The Million Dollar Question!
 And the best answer is 'it depends on you'.
-As you can see above, hypnotherapy can be very successful but it's also an interactive process, which means we work together and you play a vital, active role in your therapy.
+Hypnotherapy can be very successful but it's also an interactive process, which means we work together and you play a vital, active role in your therapy.

 If you want more, see this comparison of hypnotherapy and other therapies which also supports what I've said above about the number of sessions required.

-Once you have decided to go ahead, just phone me on 01977 678593, between 9 am and 9 pm.
-If you get the answerphone, please leave a message and I'll get back to you as soon as I can.
+Once you have decided to go ahead, just phone me on 01977 678593.
+If I'm with a client, you'll get the answerphone.
+Please leave a message and I'll get back to you as soon as I can.